jessesquires/jessesquires.com/_posts/2021-09-12-an-ios-shortcut-to-show-proof-of-vaccine.md

 {% include post_image.html %}

+{% include updated_notice.html
+message="
+As of iOS 15, Shortcuts now has an action to open a file in the Files app.
+This method is much easier and simpler.
+You need to select the \"Open File\" action, then select the file from the Files app.
+See the new screenshot below.
+" %}

+{% include blog_image.html
+file="shortcut-vaccine-proof-3.jpg"
+alt="Simpler iOS 15 proof of vaccine shortcut code" caption="Simpler iOS 15 proof of vaccine shortcut code" source_link=null half_width=true
+%}

 Then, you can add this shortcut to your homescreen or display it in a Shortcuts widget.

 {% include blog_image.html